Columbus Police search for more possible victims pertaining to restroom cameras found in popular downtown restaurant - NewsBreak

 Anyone believed to be a victim is asked to call the Columbus Police Department at (706) 225-3165.
 Sergeant Alicia Hoover can be emailed at ahoover@columbusga.org.

-Here is a link to WRBL’s previous reporting on this case.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Here is a link to WRBL’s previous reporting on this case: Columbus restaurant owner arrested, appears in court on multiple charges pertaining to cameras in bathroom .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WRBL.